fhswf-study-projects/mlops-compose-stack/docs/introduction.rst

    * - Quality Target
      - Motivation and Description
    * - **Maintainability**
-     - The pipeline should be modular and well-documented to allow easy modifications and extensions.
+     - The pipeline should be modular and well-documented to allow easy modifications and extensions (arc42 comes in place here :)).
    * - **Reproducibility**
      - The entire ML workflow, from data ingestion to model deployment, should be reproducible using version-controlled code and Docker containers.
    * - **Automation**